Joelynn94/josephlynn.com/posts/react-hooks-working-with-state-objects.md

 title: "React hooks - working with state (objects)"
 date: "2021-05-13"
 tags: ["javascript", "react", "objects"]
-excerpt: "To keep track of the state, we need to call the useState hook with an initial value.
-Since useState returns an array we are able to destructure the current state value and a function that lets you update the state."
+excerpt: "To keep track of the state, we need to use the useState hook with an initial value.
+The initial value will typically be the data type you will be using.
+In this case we are using an empty object to declare the initial value."
 ---

 ## How to declare initial state